 Q: Does the ID guarantee passage through police lines at all times?

 A: While the Broadcaster Emergency Personnel ID card is meant to aid engineers in crossing police lines to gain access to transmitter sites, the ID’s do not guarantee passage.
 If the law enforcement agency deems it unsafe, passage may be denied.
-If any law enforcement agency needs clarification on use of the card, a 24-hour phone number is shown on the card for them to contact the DOJ/DCI Administrator or Acting Administrator.

 Q: After I receive the ID’s, is there anything I need to do?

 A: WBA recommends that you meet with local/county law enforcement to be sure they are aware of this program.
 This would be particularly advised if your transmitter is in a different county than your studio.
 In that case, meet with agencies from both counties, to facilitate travel both to and from the transmitter site.

 Q: What happens if an employee issued an ID leaves the employ of the station?

 A: The Station Manager or designee is to collect the ID card and immediately return it to WBA.